pernillefro/OptiFeed/README.md

 ## License
-This project is open-source under the MIT License.
+This project is open-source under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).